Visiting The Avatar Mountains (Zhangjiajie)

 It is a wonderful and unique adventure to go to China and check out the Avatar mountains.

-Due to the stringent limitations set out because of COVID-19, China’s borders have been sealed off for the last several years.
+Due to stringent COVID-19-related restrictions, China’s borders have been sealed off for the past several years.
 Luckily, China has finally opened its borders again for tourists!

 Chris - Travel blogger and expert in Asia travel